 Label Wicker Baskets for Craft Storage

 Craft room organization doesn't have to be ugly or monotonous.
-In fact, craft rooms should blend into the other decor in your home.
-If you have a more natural, rustic feel in your home, consider labeling and organizing supplies in wicker baskets inside your craft room.Continue to 3 of 16 below.
+Craft rooms generally should blend into the other decor of your home.
+For instance, if you have a more natural, rustic feel in your home, consider labeling and organizing supplies in wicker baskets inside your craft room.Continue to 2 of 15 below.

 Use a Pegboard for Vertical Storage

-Pegboards are a trusty and time-honored way to keep supplies organized.
-However, to make your pegboard standout from the one you might see in a workshop, paint it an attractive color.
-Next, add a fun frame to the perimeter of the entire board, then use smaller frames to section off different types of supplies.Continue to 4 of 16 below.
+Pegboards are a highly functional way to keep supplies organized, and they can be decorative too.
+To make your pegboard stand out from the plain ones you might see in a garage or workshop, paint it an attractive color that coordinates with your craft room.
+You can even frame the whole pegboard and then use smaller frames to section off groups of craft supplies.Continue to 3 of 15 below.

 Repurpose an Entryway Wall Organizer

 There are many home organization products that can work for a craft room, even if they were intended for another space.
 For instance, consider using an entryway wall organizer in your craft room.
 In the entryway, you'd likely store items such as keys and mail in it.
 But in the craft room, you can hang scissors on the hooks and utilize the compartments for other supplies.Continue to 5 of 15 below.

 When organizing a craft room, consider completely emptying the space.
 Then, choose a wall that can be dedicated to open and closed shelving units.
 This will allow you to keep all of your supplies in one spot and free up the rest of the room for your actual crafting work.
 The open shelving can be used for more decorative supplies while the closed shelving can hide items that aren't so visually appealing.Continue to 6 of 15 below.

 06 of 15